 Overview of EU Contract Types

 EU institutions employ staff under several different EU contract types, each governed by the EU Staff Regulations (Title II for permanent officials) or the Conditions of Employment of Other Servants (CEOS, the second part of the same instrument, applicable to temporary agents and contract agents).
 Your contract type determines your salary scale, job security, career prospects, mobility rights, pension regime, and even the legal route by which you can challenge a decision affecting you.
-Understanding these distinctions before you apply is essential — the same role in the same Directorate-General can be advertised as TA 2(a), TA 2(b), CA FG IV, or SNE depending on the institution's needs and budget envelope, and your decision to accept or decline ought to depend on which legal regime governs the offer.
+It is worth understanding these distinctions before you apply: the same role in the same Directorate-General can be advertised as TA 2(a), TA 2(b), CA FG IV, or SNE depending on the institution's needs and budget envelope, and your decision to accept or decline should take account of which legal regime governs the offer.

-The four principal regimes covered below are: permanent officials (Articles 1a and following of the Staff Regulations), temporary agents (Articles 2 and 8–11 of the CEOS), contract agents (Title IV of the CEOS, Articles 80 onwards), and seconded national experts (governed by Commission Decision C(2008) 6866 of 12 November 2008 and equivalent decisions at the European Parliament, Council and Court of Auditors).
-Each has multiple sub-categories with materially different conditions; the differences are most consequential at recruitment, when the contract type for a given vacancy is essentially fixed and not negotiable.
+The four principal regimes covered below are: permanent officials (Articles 1a and following of the Staff Regulations), temporary agents (Articles 2 and 8-11 of the CEOS), contract agents (Title IV of the CEOS, Articles 80 onwards), and seconded national experts (governed by Commission Decision C(2008) 6866 of 12 November 2008 and equivalent decisions at the European Parliament, Council and Court of Auditors).
+Each has multiple sub-categories with materially different conditions.
+The differences matter most at recruitment, when the contract type for a given vacancy is fixed and not negotiable.

 Permanent Officials